ish-xyz/jenkins-aws-platform/README.md

 ## BRIEF DESCRIPTION

-This repository contains the infrastructure code and configurations needed to automate the provisioning of Jenkins, its jobs, secrets, and the related AWS components/services.
+This repository contains the infrastructure code and configurations needed to automate the provisioning of Jenkins, pipelines, agents, secrets, and the required AWS components/services.

 The platform takes advantage of 4 main tools/systems: